VictoriaMetrics/VictoriaMetrics/app/vmctl/README.md

 Instead, use [relabeling in VictoriaMetrics](https://github.com/VictoriaMetrics/vmctl/issues/4#issuecomment-683424375).
 5. When importing in or from cluster version remember to use correct [URL format](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#url-format) and specify `accountID` param.
-6. When migrating large volumes of data by native protocol it might be useful to use `--vm-native-step-interval` flag to split single process into smaller steps.
+6. When migrating large volumes of data it might be useful to use `--vm-native-step-interval` flag to split single process into smaller steps.
-7. When migrating large volumes of data by native protocol it might be useful to use `--vm-native-requests-limit` flag to define concurrent export requests to `src`.

 #### Using time-based chunking of migration